 Marine Science provides opportunities for students to study an interdisciplinary science focusing on marine environments and the consequences of human influences on ocean resources.

-Students develop their understanding of oceanography.
-They engage with the concept of marine biology.
-They study coral reef ecology, changes to the reef and the connectivity between marine systems.
-This knowledge is linked with ocean issues and resource management where students apply knowledge to consider the future of our oceans and techniques for managing fisheries.
+In Unit 1, students develop their understanding of oceanography.
+In Unit 2, they engage with the concept of marine biology.
+In Unit 3, students study coral reef ecology, changes to the reef and the connectivity between marine systems.
+This knowledge is linked in Unit 4 with ocean issues and resource management where students apply knowledge from Unit 3 to consider the future of our oceans and techniques for managing fisheries.
+Students will learn valuable skills required for the scientific investigation of questions.
+In addition, they will become citizens who are better informed about the world around them and who have the critical skills to evaluate and make evidence-based decisions about current scientific issues.